Suffolk Constabulary Museum

 The museum deals with Suffolk artefacts and photographs dating back to the very start of policing in the county.
 It is situated at the Constabulary Headquarters at Martlesham Heath near Ipswich.

-At present it occupies an area around the Assembly Hall, with wheelchair access to the museum along and disabled toilets, all of which are on one level.
+At present it occupies an area around the Assembly Hall, with wheelchair access to the museum and disabled toilets, all of which are on one level.

-Rachael Spall (Volunteer)
+Rachael Copley (Volunteer)

 Eric Hopes (Volunteer)